wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/5-debug-test-deployment.md

 - Visual Studio Code for custom functions projects only
 - Runtime logging on Windows and Mac

-If you need to debug your add-in on a specific platform, there are additional tools that may help you.
+If you need to debug your add-in on a specific platform, there are more tools that may help you.
 A few options for Windows and Mac are mentioned next in this section.

 #### Windows